Frequently Asked Questions

 All our au pairs pay for their own flights to Australia, visa application and gap year travel insurance.
 The host family is responsible for ‘onward travel’, this can be airport collection or, for some locations, a connecting flight for the au pair.

-If your au pair has a full, clean driving license from the UK or an EEA country, they are permitted to drive in Australia.
+If your au pair has a full, clean driving licence from the UK or an EEA country, they are permitted to drive in Australia.
+You au pair should organise an International licence prior to travelling to Australia.

 Many families need the au pair to drive the car for school runs or sports activities.
-Most au pairs from Europe will have a driving license from their home country.
 As driving in Australia is different, it is best to consider a driver with some experience and make sure to book a few driving lessons with an independent instructor to familiarise the au pair with your local area and regular routes taken and at the same time assess driving skills.
 Extra lessons may be needed.
 The host family is responsible for appropriate insurance and should cover all car costs.

-Our au pairs from Korea are often a little less confident when it comes to driving.
+Our au pairs from Korea and Japan are often less confident when it comes to driving.
 If you need her to navigate busy city traffic, make sure you take this into consideration.

 Some families, especially those living in locations with limited public transport, will also give access to the car in the au pair’s spare time.
 Make sure the arrangement and boundaries are clear and agree who pays the extra petrol.
 In our handbook you will find some more practical tips.